Feuerlabs/meta-exosense/README.md

     {"result":{"result":"ok"},"id":"1","jsonrpc":"2.0"}

-## Adding a configuration set
+## Adding a configuration set to the Exosense Server
 A configuration set needs to be created in order to associate the uploaded Yang specification with the device:

     sh create-config-set.sh demoset exodemo.yang http://myurl.com:1234